 Who Needs to Know About an Emergency Action Plan in the Workplace?

 All employees should be taught what to do in the case of a blaze upon initial employment.
-This includes training to use OSHA-approved portable fire extinguishers if this is part of the emergency plan, and other employees should be instructed to immediately evacuate the premises safely.
+This includes training to use OSHA-approved portable fire extinguishers if this is part of the emergency plan, and other employees should be instructed to evacuate the premises safely immediately.

 Part of the educational program to familiarize workers with proper procedures might include a live-fire demonstration to simulate emergency fire conditions or online fire extinguisher courses.